IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 ## Introduction

-CSCD396 will provide students with an introduction to building solutions in Azure, Microsoft's Cloud Solution.
+CSCD 396 will provide students with an introduction to building solutions in Azure, Microsoft's Cloud Solution.
 This course will help prepare student's for Microsoft's Certifcation Exam AZ-204.

-We will cover practical examples
+We will cover practical examples that focus on the use of cloud bases services in Azure over advanced programming concepts.

 ## Instructors and Class Information

 [Grant Erickson](https://github.com/GrantErickson), [Phil Spokas](https://github.com/mmwoodfo), and [Jenny Curry](https://github.com/jenny-curry)
 <br/>For general questions, we suggest asking in Teams so that others can help as well.
 We encourage people to work together and collaborate.
 Please feel free to help your fellow students out.
-Though it is possible to privately message people directly, as much as possible, we encourage open discussion on the main chat so that others can benefit as well.
+Though it is possible to privately message people, we encourage open discussion on the main chat so that others can benefit as well.
 You can also send an e-mail to: [EWU-Instructors@IntelliTect.com](EWU-Instructors@IntelliTect.com) for final grade or general questions.

 ## GitHub Information